 “Interface Web School creates for AIM another strong link in our tech talent pipeline to help establish the Silicon Prairie as a leading tech hub,” said AIM President and CEO Dr. Kandace Miller.
 “The school will help us better deliver our mission and provide our constituents access to in-demand skills training leading to lucrative technology jobs.”

-On behalf of the Interface team, we are excited to make this transition.
+On behalf of the AIM Code School team, we are excited to make this transition.
 Stay tuned for what’s next!